ulthiel/Magma-UT/Readme.md

 * An automatic package documenter (see automatic [documentation](https://github.com/ulthiel/Magma-UT/blob/master/Packages/Magma-UT/Autodoc.md) of this package)
 * An automatic package self check system
 * Notifications (e.g. on cell phone) via [Pushover](https://pushover.net)
-* And more, e.g. executing GAP commands, reading and writing of compressed files, downloading files, file handling (copy, moving, deleting, and more of files and directories), host and machine info (CPU, memory, operating system), string search and replace with regular expressions, viewing things in an external editor, printing Markdown tables, printing status messages, ...
+* And more, e.g. executing GAP commands, reading output from system calls, reading and writing of compressed files, downloading files, file handling (copy, moving, deleting, and more of files and directories), host and machine info (CPU, memory, operating system), string search and replace with regular expressions, viewing things in an external editor, printing Markdown tables, printing status messages, computing MD5 hashes, ...

 Magma-UT is supposed to work on all operating systems supported by Magma, i.e. Linux, macOS, and Windows.